IBM/cloudant-spring/README.md

 }
 ~~~

-To provide custom connection data you can override the `com.cloudant.client.api.ClientBuilder` bean:
+To provide custom connection options you can override the `com.cloudant.client.api.ClientBuilder` bean and provide your own properties:

 ~~~ java
 @SpringBootApplication